 One of the strategic objectives of AgResults is to understand whether PfR prize incentives can "pull" the private sector to address critical market failures in agricultural development.
 To achieve this learning objective, AgResults gathers evidence and packages the resulting observations and conclusions into articles, reports, presentations, and blog posts.
-Two sources contribute to this ongoing learning and evaluation: AgResults design/implementation stakeholders and an independent evaluator.
+Two sources contribute to this ongoing learning and evaluation: AgResults design/implementation stakeholders and its independent evaluators.